-- 11.29 The Plan encourages opportunities to enhance habitat within development sites, including within public open space or sustainable drainage schemes.
-These opportunities range, for example, from significant habitat creation within larger sites, including those released from the Green Belt, to 'bat boxes' or tree planting on smaller urban sites. - 11.30 There will be opportunities for the Council and landowners or managers referred to in paragraph 11.28 above, to enhance these habitats or create new habitats including for farmland birds and pink-footed geese.
+- 11.28A The sequential approach for the location of appropriate mitigation, replacement or other compensatory provision should also be followed for other enhancements. - 11.28B Policy NH3 'Development in LCR Nature Improvement Areas' below, provides more information about the LCR Nature Improvement Area (NIA) and NIA Focus Areas. - 11.29 The Plan encourages opportunities to enhance habitat within development sites, including within public open space or sustainable drainage schemes.
+These opportunities range, for example, from significant habitat creation within larger sites, including those released from the Green Belt, to 'bat boxes' or tree planting on smaller urban sites. - 11.30 There will be opportunities for the Council and landowners or managers referred to in paragraph 11.28 above, to enhance these habitats or create new habitats including for farmland birds and pink footed geese.
 This will enhance the ecological network and/or the Nature Improvement Area (NIA).
 This could be through changes to how green spaces are managed or habitat creation at a larger scale, funded from a variety of sources.
-More guidance will be set out in the SPD. - 11.31 The purpose of the NIA, in line with the Framework, is to focus the opportunities for creating and enhancing habitats in order to achieve the greatest gains.
-This may include: mitigation, compensation or changes in land management.
-Thus the NIA offers a solution which enables sustainable growth and housing needs to be met without compromising Sefton's or the City Region's environmental assets.
-It is anticipated that funding would come from a variety of sources.
+More guidance will be set out in the SPD.